mail4hafij/SOLID/README.md

 WCFISS
   - IIS hosted WCF service.
 (At the moment it is not exposing SRC).
 Only some dummy implementation of the API contract.
   - Depends on API.
+  - Make sure to run this locally with Admin privilage.

 DEV